Pvdi7/crScarletDeveloperAPI/README.md

 Any occurences of Scarlet installed outside of this will fail(when the cryptography system is put in place).
 You will be contacted if the use is being exploited or mis-used ; this will result in a DMCA notice and can be further escalated.

-Those interested in hosting prior to official release or outside our domain must contact @DebianArch on Twitter.
+Those interested in hosting prior to official release or outside our domain must contact @DebianArch on Twitter for written permission.

 # Contributions
 We are open to any suggestions or changes on the API and how things are processed.